 Wine and Dine

-Mediterranean fare can be found around every corner of the lake.
-Locally grown fruit such as grapes, peaches and nectarines are readily available in many nearby eateries – ripe and delicious, these offerings are a true taste of Italy.
-Whilst there are a huge variety of pizzas and pastas to eat, a local delicacy worth trying is the sun-dried Lake Garda fish.
-Served with a pinch of salt and a drizzle of olive oil, this dish is very popular amongst locals.
+Mediterranean fare can be found around every corner of Lake Garda, with locally grown fruit such as grapes, peaches and nectarines readily available on most menus.
+Offering a true taste of Italy, there is a huge variety of pizza and pasta to eat, as well as the local delicacy sun-dried Lake Garda fish, which is worth trying.
+Served with a pinch of salt and a drizzle of locally produced olive oil, this dish is very popular amongst locals.
 For the perfect accompaniment to any dish, indulge in a glass of Merlot.
 Lake Garda is home to many vineyards and is particularly well-regarded for the production of red wine.

 Action and Adventure

 A holiday in Lake Garda wouldn’t be complete without taking part in the wealth of water sports on offer.
 While sailing and windsurfing have made the region famous throughout the world, water-skiing and snorkelling are also popular.